UCL/MPHY0026/doc/schedule-2020/lecture-5.rst

 A bit of a wrap up.
 Still very much work in progress, as we get to grips with remote working.

-* 30 minutes - Graphics
+* 30 minutes - :ref:`Graphics`, surface rendering, volume rendering
-* 30 minutes - Augmented Reality
+* 30 minutes - :ref:`AugmentedReality`, what is it, uses, pro's, con's
-* 30 minutes - Applications
+* 30 minutes - :ref:`Interfaces`, what interaction devices have been tried in surgery
-* 30 minutes - Computer Aided Surgery and Therapy ...
-Where's the "Therapy"?
+* 30 minutes - :ref:`Evaluation`

 After The Lecture